ritaeperjesi/antihouse/submission.md

   Don't let outdated android things stop you.
  ![android](https://github.com/ritaeperjesi/antihouse/blob/master/img/androidoutdated.jpg)
  Hopefully now you can watch the experience in your Oculus.
+ If something is not good, I'd check the tutorial's Build settings if it is the same.

  Some little things: You can't teleport or do anything with the controllers in the experience so far, you are just a viewer.
 And I developed it in my room, so I was mostly in one position standing, feel free to walk around, but I don't know how things will be experienced that way.